Your contacts list is your greatest inbound marketing asset.

 To get the best results, they needed to go through each contact individually and check if their details are up to date, if they’re catagorised correctly and if they’re receiving the right material.

-They can make sure that they’re sending the right campaigns to the right people - improving engagement and conversion of their campaigns.
+- Make sure they’re sending the right campaigns to the right people – improving engagement and conversion of their campaigns.

 We recommend regularly exporting and auditing your entire marketing list.

 How often you should do it depends a lot on how many you have!
 A basic client list of a few hundred can be audited twice a year.
-A full database of over 10,000 can be exported by category to check one every month or so.
+A full database of over 10,000 can be exported by category (you do segment into categories, right?) to check one every month or so.

 This is just a rule of thumb, but you’ll find an auditing schedule that works for your business.